kiwix/borg-backup/README.md

 -e DATABASES="mysql://root:root@db:3306/all|||mysql://user:pass@prod:3306/clients"
 ```

+### Where is my database backup ?

+The dump file is into the root/.borgmatic/ directory.
+See [Borgmatic documentations](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#manual-restoration)

 ### Can I replace BorgBase with another host?

 No, at the moment, we use their API so it can't be replaced with another service.